JohnDevp/ThinkIDA/README.md

 # ThinkIDA
 This is a DEMO folder which contains the screenshots of the mobile development project I worked on.
-Actual link to the website: https://www.thinkida.com/
+Link to the website: https://www.thinkida.com/

 ![Capture](https://user-images.githubusercontent.com/69872931/179314801-8380e7e3-5312-4053-90fb-fd8dd013fbd6.PNG)